tlwilliams895/gis-devops/src/week05/display-reports/index.rst

 In order to COPY our CSVs into a PostGIS table, the table must exist, and it's columns must match the SQL COPY statement.
 We have been using Hibernate to create our PostGIS tables for us, Spring scans our project for the @Entity annotation, and automatically creates a table based on the properties of that class.
 In order to create our table we will first need to design our Report class!

-Look over the `provided CSV files <https://gitlab.com/LaunchCodeTraining/zika-data>`_, look for their **shared** columns.
-These shared columns will be the columns in our table, and we need to create properties on our Report class to match these columns.
+Look over the `provided CSV files <https://gitlab.com/LaunchCodeTraining/zika-data>`_ These  columns will be the columns in our table, and we need to create properties on our Report class to match these columns.

 Look at your solution to the `Airwaze Studio <../../studios/airwaze/>`_.
 Take note of how the ``Airports.csv`` file matches up with the ``models/Airport.java`` file, and how the ``routes.csv`` file matches up with the ``models/Route.java`` file.

 .. hint::

    Hibernate uses the `snake case <https://en.wikipedia.org/wiki/Snake_case>`_ naming strategy.
-You can explicitlly define a Column name by using the Spring Data @Column annotation.
+You can explicitly define a Column name by using the Spring Data @Column annotation.
 Above the property declaration you can include the @Column(name = "columnName") annotation and Hibernate will name the column based on the value mapped to the name variable.

 After you create your Report.java class re-run ``bootRun``, and then check your database.
 Your report table still won't have any records in it, but you should see a report table with columns that match the properties of your Report class.